 About

-Ajay Limaye
+Ajay LImaye

 Ajay Limaye leads the Landscape Evolution Group in the Department of Environmental Sciences at the University of Virginia.
 The group investigates the processes that shape landscapes and sedimentary deposits from Earth’s seafloor to mountain canyons and the surface of Mars.
-Meet the research team, or see the Research and Press pages for more on our work.
+Meet the research team, or see the Research, Teaching and Press pages for more on our work.

 Recent and upcoming talks